mfsinehagoel/video-streaming-platform/README.md

 Nginx acts as the reverse proxy, so both the frontend and API can be accessed through the same host port (`8081`).

-The backend API also exposes port `8080` directly, but frontend API requests are routed through Nginx using the `/api/` path.
+The backend API requests are routed through Nginx using the `8081/api/` path, whereas frontend routes are accessed directly with `8081`.

 * **Frontend:** `http://localhost:8081`
 * **Backend API:** `http://localhost:8081`